Pinstack/meshic_final/Meshic_Final/memory-bank/activeContext.md

 - Schema and migrations are robust and in sync
 - Ready to implement pipeline stages and CLI
 - Config loader is now robust, type-safe, and fully tested using Pydantic.
 All pipeline code now uses attribute access for config values.
+- **Downloader and orchestrator are modular, robust, and fully tested.**
+- **Next immediate focus: Implement decode and DB insert steps for ingestion pipeline.**
+- **Decode .pbf tiles, extract features, and insert into staging table using SQLAlchemy Core.**
+- **Add robust error handling and status updates for each tile.**
+- **Write/expand tests and documentation for these steps.**

 ## Recent Changes
 - Database and PostGIS upgraded and configured